 IFRS 9 covers the classification and measurement, impairment and hedge accounting of financial assets and financial liabilities and the effective date was for annual years on or after January 1, 2018, with an earlier application permitted.
-The Company is still assessing the impact of adopting IFRS 9.
+The Company has assessed the impact of adopting IFRS 9.
 Amendments to IFRS 9 also provide relief from the requirement to restate comparative financial statement for the effect of applying IFRS 9.
 Instead, additional transition disclosure will be required to help investors understand the effect that the initial application of IFRS 9 has on the classification and measurement of financial instruments.
+No material impact is expected from IFRS 9.